NextmediaMa/youcan-pay-for-woocommerce/readme.txt

 = Updating =

-Automatic updates should work like a charm; as always though, ensure you backup your site just in case.
+Automatic updates should work like a charm; as always though, ensure you back up your site just in case.

 == Frequently Asked Questions ==